Welcome to Santa Clara University's English Department

 Those selecting English as a major

-often intend to work professionally in journalism or the arts, to become teachers or professional/technical writers, or study further in graduate or professional school (in law, medicine, film/television, and business).
+often intend to bring their skills in and passion for writing and interpretation to a professional career – whether in journalism or the arts, as teachers or professional/technical writers, or in graduate or professional school (in law, medicine, film/television, and business).
 The Career Center

-Many appreciate the training in analytical thinking, rhetoric, and persuasion, while others find literature a way to enter empathetically into the lives of others, and see their studies as a wonderful preparation for social and civil service, sometimes after spending time in such popular forms of community service as the Peace Corps or Teach for America.
+Our majors value the training in analytical thinking, rhetoric, and persuasion, and find literature a way to enter empathetically into the lives of others.
+They see their studies as a wonderful preparation for social and civil service, sometimes after spending time in such popular forms of community service as the Peace Corps or the Jesuit Volunteer Corps.

-And still others see in creative writing an opportunity for self-exploration and vibrant expression, leading to careers in the media arts, education and public relations.
+Many of our majors see in creative writing an opportunity for self-exploration and vibrant expression, leading to careers in the media, arts, education, and public relations.
 Many of our graduates go on to seek an M.A., M.F.A., or Ph.D.

 English majors take courses in writing, literature, and critical theory.
 They explore a broad range of approaches to literature, culture, new media and film, including feminist criticism, critical race theory, postcolonialism, semiotics, and queer theory.